 Power Outage

-Storms, wildfires, earthquakes, extreme temperatures, and other events can disrupt our utilities.
-It can be very dangerous.
-Learn how to stay safe when electricity, natural gas, water, and sewage systems aren’t working.
+Storms, wildfires, earthquakes, extreme temperatures, and other events can disrupt power service.
+This can be very dangerous, especially when the weather is extremely hot or cold.
+Learn how to stay safe during a power outage.

 INFO & ASSISTANCE